 Altruism aside, opting to open source code is a tricky decision.
 Keeping a businesses infrastructure under-wraps has commercial advantages, especially when your technology is your business model.

 But the developer community is loyal to those who open up.
 Web engineers across the world are quick to point out a bug in the code for free.

 Developing open source projects helps keep Facebook one of the most coveted companies to work for.
 Developers want a challenge, and a sense of giving back - and Facebook wants a large pool of talented engineers to pick its employees from.

 Plus, it saves on training.
 If every engineer Facebook hires already knows how to write in React Native, they have a running start.

-Challenges with React Native
+React Native online courses